getbraincloud/parse-migration/README.md

 ## Application flow

 * Attempt to sign-in using brainCloud
- * If that succed then proceed to the game screen. (the user has already been migrated)
+ * If that succeeds then proceed to the game screen. (the user has already been migrated)
  * If that fails then sign-in with Parse
- * Once signed-in authenticate with brainCloud using Parse as authentication server
+ * Once signed-in, authenticate with brainCloud using Parse as authentication server
  * Then run a CloudCode script to migrate the desired user data over to brainCloud.
- * Finnaly create a brainCloud identity using the user email/password associated with the current session.
+ * Finaly create a brainCloud identity using the user email/password associated with the current session.

 After these steps the user has been completely migrated to brainCloud.

 ## Running the sample